Connecting servers to a VLAN

 sudo systemctl restart network

-4. Check whether the address has been added to the interface and ping another server
+4. Check if the address has been added to the interface and ping the other server

 ip addr